s-vedra/PersonalFinanceTrackerRepository/README.md

 - **N-Tier Architecture:** Structuring the application using the N-Tier architecture, promoting scalability and separation of concerns.

+- **CQRS (Command Query Responsibility Segregation):** Implementing CQRS to separate the read and write operations, enhancing system performance and scalability.

 ## Client Side
 The client-side development is currently in progress, bringing a user-friendly interface to interact with the Personal Finance Tracker API.